seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 Without this setting, MnemoNAS still works behind a proxy, but Secure-cookie detection and client-IP-based rate limiting use the direct peer address instead of the real client address.

 Only expose `80/443` publicly. `8080` is the default direct Web/API/WebDAV port.
-If the reverse proxy and MnemoNAS run on the same host, prefer `[server].host = "127.0.0.1"` or firewall the direct backend port to trusted sources.
-Dataplane `9090/9091`, or your custom dataplane ports, must not be exposed.
+When the reverse proxy and MnemoNAS run on the same host, prefer `[server].host = "127.0.0.1"` or firewall the direct backend port to trusted sources.
+Dataplane `9090/9091`, or custom dataplane ports, must not be exposed.

 ## Option 1: Caddy